Save on pet insurance for your pet

-If you’re like me, you’ll love your dog for all the reasons it’s not like humans.
+People love their dogs for all the reasons they are not like humans.
 Your dog eats everything you give to them (unlike your kids).
-Your dog doesn’t argue back (unlike your partner) and most importantly, your dog always wants to see you (unlike most of your family).
-But can your dog also get the same illnesses as us, say Parkinson’s disease for example?
+Your dog doesn’t argue back (unlike your partner) and most importantly, your dog always wants to see you.
+But, can your dog also get the same illnesses as you do, say, Parkinson’s disease for example?
 In humans, Parkinson’s is a progressive neurological condition that affects the motor system and often leads to dementia.
 If your dog were to have it, you must proceed with caution and get a diagnosis ASAP to try and slow down degeneration.
 But can your dog even get Parkinson’s?

 Can Dogs Get Parkinson’s?

-People may understandably believe that only humans suffer with Parkinson’s but unfortunately, dogs can definitely develop Parkinson’s too.
+YES!
+People may understandably believe that only humans suffer from Parkinson’s but unfortunately, dogs can definitely develop Parkinson’s too.
 It is caused by a loss of the neurotransmitter, dopamine.
 This affects the nerve cells and causes problems with balance and walking.
 The muscles become stiff and tremors may occur.

 Does My Dog have Parkinson’s?

 Getting swift diagnosis and treatment is dependant on identifying symptoms early.
-Does your dog have a tremor, in one leg or more?
+Does your pooch have a tremor in one leg or more?
 Does your dog have difficulty resting without fidgeting and moving?
-Does your dog seem to have stiff and inflexible muscles?
+Do they seem to have stiff and inflexible muscles?
 Has your dog started moving very slowly?
-All of these may be signs that your dog is suffering with Parkinson’s disease.
+All of these may be signs that your companion is suffering from Parkinson’s disease.